-Output is written to <filename>.xml where <filename> is the filename specified by -out.
+Output is per default written to <filename>.xml where <filename> is the filename specified by -out.
 The xml format is simple to understand and illustrated in Figure 17.
 Note, the probabilities of the travel time distribution is NOT normalized.
 This have to be done by the program which uses the test instance.

 In general, the xml format is very verbose resulting in large file sizes.
 However, the xml file may be converted to a desired format, e.g. a time-expanded hypergraph [7], using an xslt stylesheet.
 For an introduction to xml and xslt see Møller and Schwartzbach [4].
+For very large test instances using a stylesheet may not be possible.
+Hence an option -f5 to generate the output in a time-expanded hypergraph format is also possible.